Logo

 Type B personality

 People with a Type B personality are easygoing and relaxed.
 They are less likely to experience stress and are patient, creative, and imaginative.
 Type B people tend to be grounded and peaceful.
 They make people comfortable; people tend to like being around them.
 They are compassionate; they know how to read other people’s emotions and understand how they should be there for others and themselves.
+Type B personalities at work are spontaneous, enthusiastic and outgoing.
+They are good at interacting with customers and enjoy working in teams.
+They thrive in collaborative situations.

 Type A vs. Type B personality

 Having different kinds of people on a team who get along well is essential because this helps the company succeed.
 Type A and Type B are two different personality styles.
-Type A personalities like to plan for the future and are focused on goals.
+Type A personalities like to plan and focus on goals.
 Type B personalities are more easygoing and care about getting along with others in the present.
 A team with a mix of Type A and Type B personalities works well.
 Type A personalities help the team stay on track, and Type B personalities build good relationships.
 While Type B people often get their motivation from others, Type A people remain motivated independently.
-Understanding both personality types is vital to ensure that the team works well together.
+Understanding both personality types is vital to ensure the team works well together.

 Infographic 2